parthgrover-IITBHU/Pixellos_Semicon/README.md

 - A final PixelShuffle(2) and residual connection to bicubic upsampling.
 - Output is transformed back using the saved percentile range and clipped to `[0,1]`.

-The active training loss in the supplied notebook is:
+The active training loss is:

 `Charbonnier pixel loss + Sobel-gradient L1 edge loss`